samiranrl/DHS2019_GNN/README.md

 Slides: http://bit.ly/dhs2019gnn

+Labeling one point from each class (the ones with the grey border), and watch the network learn in real-time:

 ![](images/karate_club_embeddings_realtime.gif)

-Labeling one point from each class (the ones with the grey border), and watch the network learn in real-time

 ## Layout